chris-townsend/project-one/README.md

         2. Here they can fill out the form on the page or alternatively they can message the organisation on social media.
         3. The footer contains links to the organisations Facebook, Twitter and Instagram page as well as the organization's Github.
         4. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
-        5. The email button is set up to automatically open up your email app and autofill there email address in the "To" section.

-    2. As a Returning Visitor, I want to find the Facebook Group link so that I can join and interact with others in the community.
+     2. As a Returning Visitor, I want to see where the location is based.
-        1. The Facebook Page Icon is fixed to the bottom of the screen on every page and will open a new tab for the user and more information can be found on the Facebook page.
+         1. A contact map is easily accessable by clicking on the contact header on the navigation bar and scrolling to just below the contact form.

 -   #### Frequent User Goals

-    1. As a Frequent User, I want to check to see if there are any newly added images
+    1. As a Frequent User, I want to check to see if there has been any new photos recently added.

-        1. The user would already be comfortable with the website layout and can easily click the gallery page.
+        1. The user would already be comfortable with the website layout and can easily locate the gallery page.

-        2. As a Frequent User, I want to check where the location is.
+    2. As a Frequent User, I want to get hold of the organization.

-        3. The user would already be comfortable with the website layout and can easily click the contact link from the homepage and at the bottom of the page is a google map.
+        1. The user would already be comfortable with the website layout and can easily click the contact link from the homepage and at the bottom of the page is a google map.

-    2. As a Frequent User, I want to get hold of the organization by using there contact form on the contact page.
-        1. At the top of every page their is a nav bar which content is consistent throughout all pages.
         2. There is a "Submit" button to the bottom of the input field.
 This is located close to the field and can easily be distinguished.
 When you hover over the button some arrows appear to acknowedge you are about to submit the form.

 ### Further Testing